shxkir/football-ecommerce-store/README.md

 4. Copy the email, key, and sheet ID into `.env.local`.

 When checkout succeeds, each order appends a row containing metadata, totals, and a serialized line item summary.

+#### Verifying your Google Sheet

+Once those variables are set and the dev server restarts, every checkout pushes a row to `https://docs.google.com/spreadsheets/d/<GOOGLE_SPREADSHEET_ID>/edit` on the `Orders` tab.
+You can also fetch `GET /api/orders?token=<ADMIN_ACCESS_TOKEN>` to confirm the latest payloads without opening the sheet.

+### Local order storage fallback

+If the Google Sheets credentials aren't provided, orders are stored inside `.data/orders.json` so the checkout can still complete during demos.
+Use `GET /api/orders?token=demo-admin-token` (or whatever you set via `ADMIN_ACCESS_TOKEN`) to review the captured payloads.
+Delete `.data/orders.json` any time you want to wipe the local queue.

 ## Project Structure